 Get that SEO boost!

 Multiple versions of content around the same topic means you can jump on keyword optimisation opportunities.
-This can help you get better search page real estate for targeted searches.
+This can help you get better search page for real estate for targeted searches.
 Additionally, if you take your content outside of your own site, you can gain some sweet, quality backlinks to your website.

 Now here's the clincher of this whole spiel;